jxjo/AirfoilEditor/README.md

 Run the app by typing `airfoileditor` on the command line.

 #### Preparing Xoptfoil2 and Worker
-To use polar generation and airfoil optimization the two programs `worker` and `xoptfoil2` have to be compiled and made available for the AirfoilEditor by copying the two programs into /usr/local/bin.
+To use XFOIL-based polar generation and airfoil optimization, the two programs `worker` and `xoptfoil2` have to be compiled and made available for the AirfoilEditor by copying them into /usr/local/bin.

 Please have a look into [Xoptfoil2 README Installation](https://github.com/jxjo/Xoptfoil2) for further information.